EuphoriaPatches/propertiesFiles/addedMods.md

 ---

 ## Status Definitions
-- Fully Added: All blocks, items, entities, and dimensions (if applicable) has been reviewed and added to it's most appropriate ID.
+- Fully Added: All blocks, items, entities, and dimensions (if applicable) has been reviewed and added to its most appropriate ID.
 - Partial Support: Only parts of a mod was added / reviewed.
 For example, only block.properties and dimension.properties were updated to include mod ID's, or a good amount of blocks were added, but not all.
 - In Testing: This mod either needs to be re-reviewed, or simply is still in the process of being added.
 - Planned: Support for this mod is planned but not yet implemented.
 Please leave your username if you are the one adding this status so we don't have multiple people working on the same thing.